fandystar/ParkingLot-Node.js/README.md

 `ParkingLot()`: It is the main class which is used to initialize a parking lot.
 In each parking lot there is maximum number of slots and an array of slots that will be occupied by the car.
 It has following methods:

-- `setParkingLotCapacity(input)` : Creates a parking lot with given capacity input.
+- `createParkingLot(input)` : Creates a parking lot with given capacity input.
 It throws an error `Minimum one slot is required to create parking slot`

     - `Minimum one slot is required to create parking slot` : When parking lot is not greater than or equal to one ( 1 slot )